Framework for Impact Statements Beta Version (FIS Beta)

 The Framework for Impact Statements is our first contribution towards a widely accepted standard for making impact statements.
 It is a work-in-progress.
 While we intend this version to be used by companies and organisations that want to improve their impact measurement, reporting, and steering, we are also publishing this beta version to solicit feedback for its improvement and expansion.
 The principles around impact statements are neither simple nor value-free.
 Your expertise and perspective as members, partners, stakeholders, and market peers will be essential in the development of impact statements that truly build the impact economy.

-During the coming four months (March 13-July 13), we are holding an expert consultation period to gather from scientists and other experts.
-After processing the expert review, in the fall we will hold a public consultation period to gather input from all stakeholders.
-In January 2020, we will publish the revised Framework based on the feedback from the two consultation periods.
+In 2020, we will hold an expert consultation period to gather from scientists and other experts.
+After processing the expert review, we will hold a public consultation period to gather input from all stakeholders.
+Following that we will publish the revised Framework based on the feedback from the two consultation periods.
 If you would like to contribute to FIS by being an expert reviewer, please send an email to FIS@impactinstitute.com.

 Adrian de Groot Ruiz